 While brain cancer is certainly not one of the most common types of cancer, it is very important to discuss and understand how complementary and integrative care can help such patients.
 Known risk factors for the development of brain cancers include exposure to ionizing radiation and certain chemicals, such as solvents, petroleum products and pesticides.

-From an evidence perspective, it is currently inconclusive as to whether cell phones are implicated in the development of brain cancer.
+From an evidence based perspective, it is currently inconclusive as to whether cell phones are implicated in the development of brain cancer.
 However, the International Agency for Research on Cancer has classified cell phones as “possibly” carcinogenic to humans.
 Until we know for sure, as a way to prevent brain tumours, it is best to use bluetooth devices as they emit less radiation than cell phones.

 What Are the Early Signs of Brain Tumours?